-Regulated distribution utilities continue to provide services that are not natural monopolies, and could therefore be available by competitive means, such as: default electricity supply, metering, meter data management, billing, and other retail customer services (such as demand response and energy storage for smaller customers).
+Regulated distribution utilities continue to provide services that are not legal monopolies, and could, therefore, be subject to competitive market forces, such as: default electricity supply, metering, meter data management, billing, and other retail customer services (such as demand response and energy storage for smaller customers).
+However, historically, those competitive market forces have not been meaningfully developed.

 The continued reliance on utilities to provide these customer-facing services has necessitated state regulation over many aspects of the retail customer market.
-Utility regulation relies on administrative regulatory proceedings, which are necessarily more slow-moving and unable to respond to changing customer technologies and wholesale market dynamics (such as the increased price volatility caused by higher levels of renewable generation) compared to the nimbler, market-based framework envisioned under the Electric Utility Restructuring Act.
+Utility regulation relies on administrative regulatory proceedings, which are necessarily more slow-moving and unable to respond to changing customer technologies and wholesale market dynamics (such as the increased price volatility caused by higher levels of renewable generation) compared to the nimbler, marketbased framework envisioned under the Electric Utility Restructuring Act.